koyupi/yaml_creator/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/yaml_creator`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-Create yaml file from array and hash.
+Create yaml file from array, hash, and json.
 This gem not use yaml lib.

 ## Installation